 You can track the past development by looking at the version history.

-And finally, some technical stuff (which is only interesting if you are a developer, I suppose):
+And finally, some technical stuff (which might only be interesting if you are a developer):

 - You can obtain the source code easily from the GitHub repository – feel free to create pull requests!